5 questions about quinoa

 Quinoa is a very ancient crop; it 's been cultivated in the Andes since 5,000 BC by pre-Columbian peoples.
 It was (alongside potatoes and maize) the Incas’ staple food.
-Quinoa is not a grain, but a herbaceous crop.
-The ‘fruit’ of the plant is featherlike with little spherical white, red or black seeds: quinoa as you know it on your plate.
+Quinoa is not a grain, but a herbaceous plant of the amaranth family (like sugar beet).
+The ‘flower’ of the plant is featherlike with little spherical white, red or black seeds: quinoa as you know it on your plate.

 2. Why is quinoa the ‘food of the future’?

 Quinoa is a sustainable, nutritious and resistant crop which can be grown in different climate zones.
 Also in Belgium by the way.

 - Low water footprint: it requires 5 times less water than rice and half as much as wheat to produce quinoa.

 - Lots of protein: quinoa contains all the essential amino-acids you need.
 It is an excellent source of protein.

 - Lots of fibre: since quinoa is a good source of fibre, you're sated more quickly and take longer to feel hungry again.

 - Disease-resistant: the crop suffers from few diseases.